 The amount of money you earn influences paycheck withholding.
 Another factor is your filing status.
 A married worker who files a joint tax return has taxes withheld at lower rates than a single person or someone who is married but files separately and makes the same salary.
 The number of withholding allowances you claim determines how much of your pay is subject to federal income tax.
 Your payroll department knows when your income changes but must rely on you to update other information by changing your W-4 form when necessary.

 Reasons to Change a W-4

 If you get married, you normally file a joint tax return and should change your W-4 status to "married" to take advantage of the lower withholding rate.
 If you get divorced, you are single again and must change your W-4 status so that enough tax is taken out of your pay.
 A birth or adoption means you can claim at least one additional withholding allowance.
 As children get older, eligibility for withholding allowances for child care and the Child Tax Credit go away.
-Changes in nonage income, such as dividend earnings, may make altering your W-4 useful.
-You can ask an employer to withhold an extra amount to cover taxes on nonwage income instead of filing estimated tax returns.
-Individuals who qualify to be exempt from income tax withholding must submit updated W-4s each year even if there is no change, because exemptions expire every February.
+Changes in non-wage income, such as dividend earnings, may make altering your W-4 useful.
+You can ask an employer to withhold an extra amount to cover taxes on non-wage income instead of filing estimated tax returns.
+Individuals who qualify to be tax exempt must submit updated W-4s each year even if there is no change, because exemptions expire every February.

 Impact of Changing W-4s

 When you indicate single or "married but withhold at higher single rate" as your filing status on a W-4, more federal income tax is withheld than if you are married and file a joint return.
 This decreases your take-home pay, but the additional tax withheld reduces what you owe when you file your tax return.
 Adding or subtracting withholding allowances alters the size of your paycheck.
 A withholding allowance is an amount that is excluded from gross wages before income tax is figured.
 Each withholding allowance is equal to an annual base amount divided by the number of pay periods in a year.